As a business owner or manager, you have a ton of decisions to make.

 Because you just found a unicorn.

-When it comes to getting stuff done, there can’t be major lag.
+When it comes to digital marketing, there can’t be major lag.

 Here’s a pretty common scenario with your in-house marketing unicorn, Joe:

 You: Joe!
 I had this great idea.
-To increase our lead generation efforts, what if I held a webinar on ______ and launched it by Friday?
+To increase sales for our newest product, what if I put together a video for YouTube and launched it by Friday?

-*Finishes his current project and begins setting up the webinar, building the webinar landing page, writing follow-up emails, writing the announcement email, scheduling social media posts to promote it, and writing Facebook ad copy for a paid campaign on Friday at 4:30pm.
+(*Finishes his current project and begins setting up the script for the video, building a landing page, writing follow-up emails, writing the announcement email, scheduling social media posts to promote it, and writing Facebook ad copy for a paid campaign on Friday at 4:30pm.)

 Joe: No. Give me the rest of this week.

-As an owner, you’ll have a million ideas.
+As a business owner, you’ll have a million ideas.
 But there are about 50 tasks associated with every campaign idea you have.

 For one person, setup time is ample.